lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 2024-01-30 03:35
 - Stream more notes, see how the interface works

-2024-02-28 20:56
-- lay out current structure and make it simpler
-	- make history more accessible, currently hidden in github
-	- what elements need differentiation? make them few and important
-		- is more advanced site navigation necessary / useful?
-- condense sass

 2024-03-07 20:34
 - new note structure
 - notes listed by modified date
 - stream with all changes
 - heading/link formatting
-- read on how to organize information

 ## More refined